 But it is not only about more money, but also more “rational” spending, said Nanda Bahadur Khanal, senior divisional engineer at the water supply and sanitation Sector Efficiency Improvement Unit of the Ministry of Urban Development (MoUD).

-between the many actors has hampered effective use of funds, said Pahari.
+Lack of coordination between the many actors has hampered effective use of funds, said Pahari.